-As a therapist, I specialize in treating Law Enforcement, Military, and Fire Department personnel for critical incident stress injuries, but also for the problems regular life can bring.
+As a therapist, I specialize in treating Law Enforcement, EMS, Military, and Fire Department personnel for critical incident stress injuries, but also for the problems regular life can bring.
 Much of therapy focuses on helping clients learn to manage difficult thoughts and feelings, as well as to maneuver the important relationships in their lives.
 I am trained in EMDR, Cognitive Processing Therapy, and Prolonged Exposure Therapy to treat PTSD.
 I've practiced and taught mindfulness for over 20 years.

 I began working with First Responders because, as a former New York City resident, my colleagues and I watched the 2001 attacks on the World Trade Center from a nearby building.
 We saw amazing Responders make the choice to give their lives for others, and we made the decision to specialize in serving those who serve.
 As a member of the Red Cross NYC Incident Response Team, I responded to Ground Zero later that day, and for several months after the attacks.
 Getting over a traumatic event takes work but, with help, it can be done.

-As a neuropsychologist, I provide cognitive testing to diagnose neurological disorders for UCSF, California Pacific Medical Center (CPMC), and Kaiser Permanente.
+As a neuropsychologist, I have provided cognitive testing to diagnose neurological disorders for UCSF, California Pacific Medical Center (CPMC), and Kaiser Permanente.
 Before I formed my company (Big Dog Counseling, Inc.), I was the principal neuropsychologist at the Ray Dolby Brain Health Center at CPMC.
 Neuropsychology requires advanced training and supervised experience in the relationship between the physical brain and behavior.
 After earning a doctorate degree, I completed 6000 hours of residency and internship at UC Davis Medical Center in Sacramento and Laguna Honda Hospital in San Francisco.